Driving the Taylor Highway Alaska

 Is driving the Taylor Highway dangerous?

 In our opinion, it was not a dangerous route.
 Driving slowly and respecting traffic regulations, you can safely navigate the Taylor Highway.
-The Dempster Highway was much more difficult.
+The Dempster Highway via the Arctic Circle to the Arctic Ocean was much more difficult.
 But for sure is a remote highway.
 There is no traffic.
 No people except hunters.
+Also, the Dalton Highway in Alaska, which leads you almost to the Arctic Ocean is much rougher, more challenging, and more dangerous.

 Tips for driving the Taylor Highway Alaska